Olympe de Gouges

+Olympe de Gouges ([ɔlɛ̃p də ɡuʒ]; born Marie Gouze; 7 May 1748 – 3 November 1793) was a French playwright and political activist.
+She is best known for her Declaration of the Rights of Woman and of the Female Citizen and other writings on women's rights and abolitionism.

+Born in southwestern France, de Gouges began her prolific career as a playwright in Paris in the 1780s.
+A passionate advocate of human rights, she was one of France's earliest public opponents of slavery.
+Her plays and pamphlets spanned a wide variety of issues including divorce and marriage, children's rights, unemployment and social security.
+In addition to her being a playwright and political activist, she was also a small time actress prior to the Revolution.
+De Gouges welcomed the outbreak of the French Revolution but soon became disenchanted when equal rights were not extended to women.
+In 1791, in response to the 1789 Declaration of the Rights of Man and of the Citizen, de Gouges published her Declaration of the Rights of Woman and of the Female Citizen, in which she challenged the practice of male authority and advocated for equal rights for women.

+De Gouges was associated with the moderate Girondins and opposed the execution of Louis XVI.
+Her increasingly vehement writings, which attacked Maximilien Robespierre's radical Montagnards and the Revolutionary government during the Reign of Terror, led to her eventual arrest and execution by guillotine in 1793.

 Biography

 Birth and parentage

-Marie Gouze was born on 7 May 1748 in Montauban, Quercy (in the present-day department of Tarn-et-Garonne) in southwestern France.
+Marie Gouze was born on 7 May 1748 in Montauban, Quercy (in the present-day department of Tarn-et-Garonne), in southwestern France.
 Her mother, Anne Olympe Mouisset Gouze, was the daughter of a bourgeois family.
 The identity of her father is ambiguous.
 Her father may have been her mother's husband, Pierre Gouze, or she may have been the illegitimate daughter of Jean-Jacques Lefranc, Marquis de Pompignan.
 Marie Gouze encouraged rumours that Pompignan was her father, and their relationship is considered plausible but "historically unverifiable."
 Other rumours in the eighteenth century also suggested that her father might be Louis XV, but this identification is not considered credible.

-The Pompignan family had long standing close ties to the Mouisset family of Marie Gouze's mother, Anne.
-When Anne was born in 1712, the eldest Pompignan son, Jean-Jacques Lefranc de Pompignan (age five), was her godfather.
+The Pompignan family had long-standing close ties to the Mouisset family of Marie Gouze's mother, Anne.
+When Anne was born in 1714, the eldest Pompignan son, Jean-Jacques Lefranc de Pompignan (age five), was her godfather.
 Anne's father tutored him as he grew.
 During their childhoods, Pompignan became close to Anne, but was separated from her in 1734 when he was sent to Paris.
 Anne married Pierre Gouze, a butcher, in 1737 and had three children before Marie, a son and two girls.
 Pompignan returned to Montauban in 1747, the year before Marie's birth.
 Pierre was legally recognized as Marie's father.
 Pierre did not attend Marie's baptism on 8 May.
 Her godfather was a workman named Jean Portié, and her godmother a woman named Marie Grimal.
 Pierre died in 1750.